ParthaPRay/DALL-E-Image-API-Call/README.md

 # DALL-E-Image-API-Call
-This repo has codes for DALL-E2 or E3 image API call
+This repo has codes for DALL-E2 or E3 image generation API call

 # Use .env